A1phaQ/A1phaQ/README.md

 - 👋 Hi, I’m mmDAlphA
-- 🤖 I’m interested in bot
+- 🤖 I’m interested in bots
 - ✍🏻 I’m currently learning Python
 - 🥂 you can find me in discord
 - Id: <@!906560626128723988>